 - Loss of libido

-In order to correctly diagnose sleep apnoea, the patient’s sleep must be monitored.
-This can be done at either at a sleep clinic, or using a testing device worn at home.
-The Sleep Apnoea Trust Association has a list of NHS sleep clinics in the UK.
+In order to correctly diagnose sleep apnoea, the patient’s sleep has to be monitored.
+This can be done at either a sleep clinic, or using a testing device worn at home.

 - recordings of movements in the chest and abdomen